REST API V2

 - Competitors - update competitor prices for your products

-QL's REST API is available on https://rest.quicklizard.com.
-Please take care to set up your API client accordingly, and do not confuse this API with our legacy API, which is available on https://api.quicklizard.com.
+Please set up your API client with the correct API base URI.
+Do not confuse this API with our legacy API, which is available on https://api.quicklizard.com (opens new window).

 - Account - Your account on QL.
 An account is a billable entity, and as a QL client you should have a single account that you own.